-and where $\big[v\big]_\tau$ is the element of a vector $v$, relative to instant $\tau$.
-The update is split into four terms for convenience of the reader: $F_1(\tau)$ relates to the node position; $F_2(\tau)$ and $F_3(\tau)$ relate to distance edges between the node and its neighbor nodes or anchors (respectively); and $F_4(\tau)$ to the node velocity.
-Recalling that we stay under a convex formulation, it is noted that $z^0$ may be initialized with any feasible value.

-We emphasize that each node on the network computes its own estimate, relying only on distances and angles taken with respect to its neighbors (nodes or anchors) and on its own velocity measurements.
+{Thus, we obtain a distributed method.
+The explicit algorithm and the full derivation can be found in \hbox{\ref{appendix_DistributedAlgo}}.
+Recalling that we stay under a convex formulation, it is noted that the method} may be initialized with any feasible value without jeopardizing convergence.
+We further emphasize that each node on the network computes its own estimate, relying only on distances and angles taken with respect to its neighbors (nodes or anchors) and on its own velocity measurements.
 Notice that quantities related to other nodes are always within the set $\mathcal{A}_i$ (neighbor anchors of node $i$) or $\mathcal{E}_i$ (neighbor nodes of node $i$).
-At end of each iteration, nodes also need to share their current estimates, but since this is only needed amongst neighbors, the method remains distributed.
+At the end of each iteration (in $\kappa$), nodes also need to share their current estimates, but since this is only needed amongst neighbors, the method remains distributed.